How the Muslim Communities of Europe Reacted to the 'Charlie Hebdo' Massacre

 UK

-Britain is no stranger to attacks by fringe extremists being used to whip up ethnic tension, so Muslim leaders here were unsurprisingly quick to publicly condemn the shooting of 12 staff at the Charlie Hebdo offices in Paris on Wednesday.
-Dr. Shuja Shafi, secretary general of the Muslim Council of Britain, said, “Nothing is more immoral, offensive, and insulting against our beloved Prophet than such a callous act of murder.
-Our thoughts, prayers, and solidarity go to the families of the victims and the people of France.”
+Britain is no stranger to attacks by fringe extremists being used to whip up ethnic tension, so British Muslim leaders were unsurprisingly quick to publicly condemn the shooting of 12 staff at the Charlie Hebdo offices in Paris on Wednesday.
+Dr Shuja Shafi, secretary general of the Muslim Council of Britain, said, “Nothing is more immoral, offensive and insulting against our beloved Prophet than such a callous act of murder.
+Our thoughts, prayers and solidarity go to the families of the victims and the people of France.”

 §